 So, it is game over for Najib Razak internationally.

 The author?
 John R. Malott was the United States Ambassador to Malaysia, 1995-1998.
 He has written analyses on Malaysia for the Wall Street Journal, Malaysiakini, and the East-West Centre.

 At a time when multiple governments are investigating the corruption of Malaysia’s UMNO government the extent to which BC’s government has elected to play ostrich and express nothing but “What?
 Me Worry?”
 PR is amazing.
 Especially given the likelihood that this may cost BC taxpayers a fortune for 25 more years.

-A postscript from our anonymous reader:
+A postscript from an IN-SIGHTS reader: